 The spatial extent that has been determined for other projects to be screened into the assessment is based on the likely impact ranges that have been discussed in the sections above and summarised here.
 It is appreciated that while likely impacts are relatively localised, the actual foraging and migratory ranges of receptor species and the designated sites that such species are potentially a feature of, are more extensive.
-Therefore, the spatial extent for potential cumulative impacts includes projects within the likely ranges for these species.
-As such a similar range for marine mammals, seabirds and migratory fish has been assumed based on foraging ranges for these receptors of approximately 200 km in order to capture any relevant offshore projects which may have timescales that coincide with the proposed survey operations.
+In addition, the connectivity of the habitats for these species and the sites that support these habitats must be taken into consideration.
+Therefore, the spatial extent for potential cumulative impacts includes projects within the likely ranges for some of these species.
+As such a similar range for marine mammals, migratory fish, and the majority of seabirds has been assumed based on foraging ranges for these receptor species and their habitat connectivity of approximately 200 km in order to capture any relevant offshore projects which may have timescales that coincide with the proposed survey operations.
+For the purposes of this assessment the spatial extent for the screening in of projects where likely cumulative impacts could occur does not include the foraging ranges of some species of seabirds where the impact ranges extend beyond 200 km.
+As such, however the spatial extent covers the area off the west coast of Ireland and Atlantic margin within Irelands waters within 200 km within which the potential for cumulative or incombination impacts from projects occurring within similar timescales could exist.

 At the Corrib Field specifically, there are additional work programmes scheduled for 2021.
 As the work scopes are to be completed by the same operator, efforts would be made to ensure that they did not occur concurrently.
 It is already understood that the Channel B work scope at the Corrib Field would precede this proposed survey of the offshore pipeline.
-However, as the activities are proposed for a similar timeframe as this proposed survey scope of works and also the flexible flowline replacement works, cumulative impacts are considered.
+However, as the activities are proposed for a similar timeframe as the flexible flowline replacement works, cumulative impacts are considered.

 A review of projects planned by other contractors in the area over a similar timeframe has been undertaken, with the study area for this review covering a large enough area to include foraging and migratory ranges of sensitive species (as discussed above).
-The information is publicly available from the Department of the Environment, Climate and Communications 11 and the Department of Housing, Planning and Local Government.
+The information is publicly available from the Department of the Environment, Climate and Communications 11and the Department of Housing, Planning and Local Government.